 Step 2: Sign-up for a Indiana-accredited HHA program

-There are a variety of reasons to get professional instruction and become your certification.
-The most significant reason is that employers who take Medicare or Medicaid from their customers must hire certified individuals to be able to be eligible for the government assistance.
+All Indian home care employers who take Medicare or Medicaid from their customers must hire certified home health aides and personal care aides to be able to be eligible for the government assistance.

 Step 3: Graduate from your Home Health Aide program and any state-required hands-on training hours